Contrast-Security-OSS/docs/content/developer/sdk/Java SDK/Gradle Plugin.md

 The Contrast Gradle Plugin is used to integrate the Contrast jar with your build.
 It is capable of authenticating to TeamServer, downloading the latest java agent, and verifying your build.

-[Gradle](https://gradle.org/) is build tool that utilizes `build.gradle` files to configure your applications.
-It is used to build, package, and test Java applications.
+[Gradle](https://gradle.org/) is a build tool that utilizes `build.gradle` files to configure your applications.
+It is used to build, package, and test various types of applications.

 ## Access To The Plugin